 United under a common belief that good food should not go to waste, 120 volunteers started fanning out across the island on a bread run, a daily mission to save a mountain of bread and buns from ending up on the rubbish heap.
 Using their cars, motorbikes, vans and public transportation (some even on foot!), the volunteers took turns to ensure that the bread programme reached as many of the needy as possible.

 It is a concerted effort between volunteers and generous donations from bakery owners.
-What started as 37 bakeries has grown to over 100 bakeries and major hotels.
-Today, over 1,700 volunteers with assigned routes collect bread from bakeries spanning all over Singapore and distribute them to over 14,500 beneficiaries from more than 150 welfare homes, senior activity centres, self collection centres and other needy families island-wide.
+What started as 27 bakeries has grown to over 100 bakeries and major hotels.
+Today, volunteers go on assigned routes to collect bread from bakeries spanning all over Singapore, and distribute them to beneficiaries from welfare homes, senior activity centres, Self Collection Centres and other needy families island-wide daily.

-The volunteers are a mix of local and expatriate professionals, students, housewives, retirees and blue-collar workers – including more than 50 City Cab drivers who use their spare time after work or after dropping their kids off.
+Our volunteers are a mix of local and expatriate professionals, students, housewives, retirees and blue-collar workers – including City Cab drivers who use their spare time after work or after dropping their kids off.
 The entire process is a true relay of love.
+Our volunteers Isaac and Jin share their experience:

 In order to expand our bread programme to meet even more needs, we will need to engage more hotels and bakeries.
 We are eager to work with willing organizations that can contribute bread on a regular basis.
 Click here to donate.